liampalmer0/liampalmer0.github.io/_projects/money-man.md

 desc: A money management desktop app
 ---

-Money Man is a money management desktop app made with Electon and React.
+Money Man is a money management desktop app made with Electron and React.

 This project started out as a simple net income calculator for hourly workers and only used pure JavaScript and Electron.
 I decided to overhaul the project during the first few months of 2021 by switching to React and building out some more features.